5l1v3r1/TCP-IP-Session-Hijacker/README.md

 # What is TCP-IP Connection Intruder?
-1. TCP-IP Connection Intruder will intrude any unecrypted protocol in network for switches and hubs and execute data strings in that protocol using same credentials fully blindly, when victim is being authenitcated in that protocol section
+1. It sits in any network for switches and hubs
 2. It is not MAN IN THE MIDDLE ATTACK!
-3. IDS / Firewalls will not be able understand or see it
+3. IDS / Firewalls will not catch or see it!
 4. It can perform attack in TELNET / Plain HTTP / FTP hacks fully blindly
-5. IDS / Firewalls will not be able understand or see it!
+5. It is not DNS or any other spoofing!
+6. It uses TCP-IP sequence magic!

 # How requests are handled?
 1. Web requests are automatically handled by Perl modules.